-- Time is short for seriously ill children.
-Some will not be alive when the next Budget takes place.
-It is vital that the new Parliament acts urgently to make sure they can access the palliative care they need. - Seriously ill children can have complex and unpredictable conditions and often need round the clock care provided by their families, seven days a week.
+- Seriously ill children can have complex and unpredictable conditions and often need round the clock care provided by their families, seven days a week.
 They may need palliative care from the point at which their condition is diagnosed or recognised until the end of their lives, in a mix of settings that include hospitals, their homes and children's hospices.
-However: - too few children and families can choose to access palliative care at home out of hours and at weekends - o too few children's palliative care services are sustainably planned, funded or staffed - o assessments and plans are rarely joined up around children and families - anomalies in the benefits system mean that some families miss out on crucial financial support - This means that too many children and families are missing out on the care and support they need, when and where they need it.
+However: - too few parents and families can access much needed short breaks for respite due to a £434 million funding gap that exists for local authorities; the impact of losing regular care and support as a result of the pandemic on families of seriously ill children means that many are now at breaking point.
+Many need respite urgently. - too few children and families can choose to access palliative care at home out of hours and at weekends; too often, this depends on the areas where children and families live. - o too few children's palliative care services are sustainably planned, funded or staffed - o assessments and plans are rarely joined up around children and families - anomalies in the benefits system mean that some families miss out on crucial financial support. - This means that too many children and families are missing out on the care and support they need, when and where they need it.
 It also means that too many seriously ill children need unplanned, prolonged emergency hospital admissions, when their needs could potentially have been met elsewhere.
-As a result, the NHS is failing to achieve non-cash savings in the resources it spends on these children and their families.
+As a result, the NHS is failing to achieve non-cash savings in the resources it spends on these children and their families. - Comprehensive Spending Review 2020 can level the system up for seriously ill children and their families.
+Ministers have an opportunity to improve the outcomes these families experience from public services - and deliver on existing commitments that this government has made to them.
+We ask the Chancellor of the Exchequer to make a series of targeted investments which help to make sure that: - children's palliative care is funded equitably and sustainably by the NHS, local authorities and voluntary sector providers